Fano threefolds with canonical Gorenstein singularities and big degree: Proof of Theorem : the case of contraction to a weak Fano threefold

-Lemma~\ref{theorem:conic} completes the proof of the first part of Proposition~\ref{theorem:simple-case-3}.
+Lemma~\ref{theorem:conic} finishes the proof of the first part of Proposition~\ref{theorem:simple-case-3}.
 Conversely, let $C$ be a smooth conic on $X'$ such that $C \cap \mathrm{Sing}(X') = \emptyset$.
-Consider the blow up $\rho : Y \longrightarrow X'$ of $C$.
-Note that $\rho$ resolves the indeterminacies of the linear projection of $X'$ from the plane $\Pi$ such that $\Pi \cap X' = C$ (again we recall that $X'$ is an intersection of quadrics due to Lemma~\ref{theorem:x-prime-is-ac-embedded}).
-Then, by our assumptions on $C$, $Y$ is a weak Fano threefold with at most Gorenstein singularities such that the linear system
+Consider the blowup $\rho : Y \longrightarrow X'$ of $C$.
+Notice that $\rho$ resolves indeterminacies on $X'$ of the linear projection from the plane $\Pi$ such that $X'\cap\Pi' = C$.
+Then, by the choice of $C$, variety $Y$ is a weak Fano threefold such that the linear system